mimran-khan/HeartAttackPrediction/README.md

-# Heart Disease Prediction - Problem Statement
+# Heart Disease Prediction using KNN and RandomForest

 ## Overview
 Heart disease is recognized as the leading cause of death in the developed world.
 The objective of this project is to employ a dataset for predicting the likelihood of patients suffering from heart disease in the near future based on various features.